Audio of Homily #8

 The Canaanite woman persisted in her faith, even with all the difficulties.
 “One thousand difficulties do not make one doubt,” according to Blessed John Henry Cardinal Newman, the great English convert to the Catholic Faith.
 “One thousand difficulties do not make one doubt.”
 The Canaanite woman’s faith was certain amidst the difficulties.
 Difficulties are sure to come, but it doesn’t mean that we don’t believe.

-In the First Reading, it is the foreigner – not the Jew – who loves the name of the Lord and becomes His servants.
+Reading, it is the foreigner – not the Jew – who loves the name of the Lord and

 The foreigners who join themselves to the LORD,